 - Café Coffee Day – One in a countrywide chain of cheerful cafés serving drinks and light meals.
 In a colorful office block, 200m down M.I.
 Road from the roundabout.

 - Icekraft Jaipur Banipark – Finest in the region by a mile for western meals such as burgers, waffles, and tacos.
 Ground floor of Crystal Mall, past Café Coffee Day.

 - Nowhere to spend money around the nearby streets, but some shops along the main road about 150m away.
 Otherwise, head to the Old City (see below).

-- A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
+- City Palace – A frenetic maze of shops, markets, traffic, and more traffic, the Old City is both fascinating and frustrating to wander about.
 In the center, the City Palace (open daily from 9 am to 5.30 pm) is a marvelous example of Mughal and Rajasthani architecture, and is packed with courtyards, gardens, and museums.
-The nearest entrance to the Old City, Chandpole Gate, is about 2.5km (7-minute drive) from the guesthouse, while the City Palace is about 4km (17-minute drive).
+The nearest entrance to the Old City, Chandpole Gate, is about 2.5 km from the guesthouse, while the City Palace is about 4 km.
 Both are best accessed by auto-rickshaw.

 - Jantar Mantar – UNESCO World Heritage site featuring the world’s largest stone sundial and 18 other instruments.
 1 of 5 astronomical observatories built in north India in the 18th-century by Maharaj Sawaii Jai Singh II.
 Right opposite the City Palace.
-18-minute drive (4km).
+(4 km).